thiagobrez/react-native-template-pro/README.md

 ```

 ### Contributing
-This is an initial version, feel free to submit a PR!
+This is an initial release, feel free to submit a PR!

 ### License